 Many lower income households also find social distancing difficult to achieve because family members earn hourly wages or work jobs considered essential, which means they can’t work at home; larger numbers of people are sharing living spaces; and public transportation is the only way to get to jobs or grocery stores.

-A recent report also called attention to the dangerous vulnerability of patients who don’t speak English, as they present to overloaded emergency departments and ICUs.
+One recent report called attention to the dangerous vulnerability of patients who don’t speak English, as they present to overloaded emergency departments and ICUs.
 This report cited a recommendation to have a staff member on site to coordinate language access.

 At this time of national emergency, it’s critical for healthcare leaders to place heightened emphasis on whatever existing resources and programs they have to promote the cultural competence of their care teams and to address social determinants of health, making a point of raising awareness with their teams of the role health disparities are playing in this crisis.
 A commitment to health equity is in keeping with the dedication to offer the best possible care and care experiences to all patients.